upenndigitalscholarship/dsfellows/intro-to-internet/intro-to-internet-play.md

 **Agent** Awww man, 403 Forbidden??
 Laurie's going to be so bummed.

-**You** Guess I can't access that page either!
+**Laurie** Guess I can't access that page either!
 Oh well, better luck next time.
 I wonder if http://upenndigitalscholarship.org/phillyplans/ would be easier to access?

 **Agent** Server, do you have anything under http://upenndigitalscholarship.org/phillyplans/?